Manmohan-Maloo/Text-to-Image-Convertor/README.md

 # Text-to-Image-Convertor
-The Job Portal is a full-stack web application that allows users to search for jobs area-wise and domain-wise.
-It helps job seekers find relevant opportunities while enabling recruiters to post job listings and manage applications.
+A simple and efficient Text-to-Image Converter that transforms text input into visually appealing images.
+Built with MERN stack, Tailwind CSS, and Canvas API, this tool allows users to customize fonts, colors, backgrounds, and more.
+Perfect for generating social media graphics, watermarked text, and artistic typography.